jnterry/xeno-engine/README.md

       open these and build as usual
 6. Produced binaries will be placed in the `bin` folder, run them from there so they can find their resource files

-Note that Xeno Engine relies on some modern c++ syntax, minimum supported compiler versions are:
+Note that Xeno Engine relies on some modern c++ syntax (extended aggregate initialization in c++17).
+As such, the minimum supported compiler versions are:
 - GCC 7
 - MSVC 15.7